acidlabsStudios/EmployeeHandbook/the-work-we-look-to-do.md

-# The Work We Look To Do
+# The work we look to do

 Nobody and no thing is perfect.
 The work we do as people and as a company will sometimes include things that don't excite us, that seem mundane, or that we sense may never see the light of day.
 That's the reality we live in.